backend-development/backend-development-textbook/source/javascript_and_ajax.md

 ```

 rails.js will remove the `data-remote="true"` attribute and
-add a handler that turns the form into an Ajax form.
+add a handler that turns the form into an form submitted by Javascript.

 #### error handling